TheCherno/Hazel/README.md

 If the repository was cloned non-recursively previously, use `git submodule update --init` to clone the necessary submodules.

 ## Building the project
 1. Run the [Setup.bat](https://github.com/TheCherno/Hazel/blob/master/scripts/Setup.bat) file found in `scripts` folder.
-This will download the 'VulkanSDK.exe' installation file.
+This will download the required prerequisites for the project if they are not present yet.
-2. If VulkanSDK is not installed, the script will execute the VulkanSDK.exe file, and will prompt the user to install the SDK.
+2. One prerequisite is the VulkanSDK.
+If it is not installed, the script will execute the VulkanSDK.exe file, and will prompt the user to install the SDK.
 3. After installation, run the [Setup.bat](https://github.com/TheCherno/Hazel/blob/master/scripts/Setup.bat) file again.
 If the Vulkan SDK is installed properly, it will then download the Vulkan SDK Debug libraries.
 (This may take a longer amount of time)
 4. After donwloading and unzipping the files, the [Win-GenProjects.bat](https://github.com/TheCherno/Hazel/blob/master/scripts/Win-GenProjects.bat) script file will get executed automatically, which will then generate a Visual Studio solution file for user's usage.